sKyoKun/symfonyMemo/test/test-a-repository.md

 # Test a repository

-Sometimes you want to check that you repository fonction returns the right values.
+Sometimes you want to check that your repository function returns the right values.
-You can test them with fixtures and a repository test :
+You can test them with fixtures (liip/test-fixtures-bundle + hautelook/alice-bundle), and a repository test :

 ```php
 // tests/Repository/UserRepositoryTest.php